pglass/cpp_maths/README.md

 * Need documentation.
 * More test cases is always good.
-* Compilation is slow.
-Use object files.
 * `Int`: implement Karatsuba multiplication
 * `Int`: overload `++` and `--` operators
-* `Frac`: implement the `read(istream&)` function
 * `Mat`: write nicer printing functions that align columns
 * `Mat`: add a backsubstitution function
 * `Mat`: add a function to find the rank of a matrix.
 I believe this just requires a row reduction and counting the number of nonzero rows.
 * `Mat`: add functions to find the eigensystem/diagonalization of a matrix.
-Small cases can be solved symobilcally via the characteristic polynomial, but this will not scale.
+Small cases can be solved symbolically via the characteristic polynomial, but this will not scale.
 Numerical algorithms [here](http://en.wikipedia.org/wiki/List_of_numerical_analysis_topics#Eigenvalue_algorithms) will work.
 The QR algorithm looks practical but will require other tools first.
 The Rayleigh method seems to be simple and has quick convergence.
 * `Mat`: there are a number of other useful [matrix decompositions](http://en.wikipedia.org/wiki/Matrix_decomposition).

 Future goals